 - Team preparations and planning (for short term teams)

 ****Part of your responsibilities will also include helping with hospitality, which includes serving as well as helping to facilitate short-term teams while they are at Abaana’s Hope.
-We desire to foster an atmosphere where you are encouraged to experience more of the love of the Father in your own life through worship, devotionals and encouragement.
-We have seen hundreds of people leave with a passion to discover the unique purpose that God has for their lives.
+We desire to foster an atmosphere where you are encouraged to experience more of the love of the Father in your own life through worship, bible study and encouragement.
+We have seen many people leave with a passion to discover the unique purpose that God has for their lives.

-The estimated fee for a 30-day internship is $4,250 and the estimated fee for a 60-day internship is $5,175.
-Typical internships can be a minimum of 30 days to 90 days.
+The estimated fee for a 30-day internship is $4,300 and the estimated fee for a 60-day internship is $5,200.
+Typical internships may from 30 days to 90 days.
 Longer internships are also available upon approval.
 Your internship fees are not “rental fees.”
-They are donations to Four Corners to expand the general ministry of Abaana’s Hope.
+They are donations to Four Corners to expand the outreach and general ministry of Abaana’s Hope.

 Fees also cover the following expenses: